TehPers/StardewValleyMods/docs/TehPers.FishingOverhaul/API.md

 ### Requesting the API instance

 The different API types can be pulled through a mod kernel.
-For more information, check out the relevant documentation on Teh's Core API.
+For more information, check out the relevant documentation on the TehCore API.
 In short, create your mod kernel and request the types that you need:

 ```cs
 // YourMod.cs (class that extends StardewValleyAPI.Mod)